petkivim/xrd4j/README.md

 * ```AbstractServiceRequestSerializer``` : abstract base class for service request serializers.
 * ```AbstractResponseDeserializer<?, ?>``` : abstract base class for service response deserializers.
 * ```SOAPClient``` : SOAP client that offers two methods that can be used for sending SOAPMessage objects and ServiceRequest objects.
 * ```AbstractAdapterServlet``` : abstract base class for Servlets that implement SOAP message processing.
-Can be used a base for Adapter Server implementations.
+Can be used as a base class for Adapter Server implementations.

 ##### Client